 The night sky is an inexhaustible source of inspiration for aspiring and established astrophotographers.
 Whether you want to capture images of the Moon or try your hand at shooting the Milky Way, how can you achieve stunning images?
-With the 2021 Insight Investment Astronomy Photographer of the Year competition now open for entries, we ask the winning and shortlisted photographers from the 2020 competition to share their tips on getting started.
+We asked the winning and shortlisted photographers from the 2020 competition to share their tips on getting started.

 If you’re new to astrophotography, don’t feel pressure to spend money on expensive camera gear, Brian Fulda, Highly Commended in the People and Space 2020 category says.